A person holding a Nice Pack looking at his feet

 The Best Way to Dispose Gel Ice Packs

-Have too many ice packs in your freezer and are not sure how to get rid of them?
-Following are the best ways to get rid of gel ice packs without causing any damage to the environment:
+Do you find yourself with too many ice packs in your freezer and aren't sure what to do with them?
+Here are the best ways to dispose of gel ice packs without harming the environment:

-If your ice pack is made up of a flexible plastic casing, defrost it before cutting it open and squeezing the gel into the trash.
+If your ice pack has a flexible plastic casing, thaw it first before cutting it open and squeezing out the gel into the trash can.
 The plastic film should then be rinsed, dried, and recycled.
-Because this is a unique sort of plastic, similar to that used in grocery bags, it must be recycled at a specific site.
+Because this is a unique sort of plastic, similar to that used in grocery bags, it must be recycled at a specific site that targets plastic bags.
 Do not toss it in the garbage.
-If you don't want to travel all the way, ask the recycling facility if they can collect the product.
-You may have to pay a charge, but at the very least you are not harming the environment.
-The plastic film can also be dropped off for recycling at some stores: these include mostly grocery stores and major retail chain stores.

-If your gel packs are still useable, consider donating them instead of throwing them away.
+If your gel packs are still usable, consider donating them instead of throwing them away.
 You can post them on Craigslist, Freecycle, and eBay, among other sites and apps.

-Another way to get these gel packs off your hands is by giving them away to relatives, friends, or athletes you may know.
-Gel packs are often used to relieve pain and inflammation from sports or other activities-related injuries.
+Another option to get rid of these gel packs is by giving them to relatives, friends, or athletes you know.
+These packs can help relieve pain and inflammation from sports or other activities-related injuries.

-Your relatives and friends might find the packs useful to use when going on long road trips, camps, or just a picnic at the beach or the park.
-These packs will keep their foods and drinks cool and fresh.
-However, before giving them away, make sure that the pack does not have any damage to it as this lower the effectiveness of the packs and renders them useless.
+Your relatives and friends might also find the packs useful for long road trips, camping, or picnics at the beach or park.
+The packs will keep their food and drinks cool and fresh.
+Before giving them away, though, make sure the packs aren't damaged, as this can reduce their effectiveness and make them useless.

 Can Gel Packs Be Used As Plant Fertilizer?